devbyjonni/ImageAsync/README.md

-# photofetcher
+# PhotoFetcher

-**photofetcher** is a SwiftUI project that asynchronously loads and displays images in a grid format.
-The app supports fetching images from an API and storing them locally, allowing for offline capabilities and efficient data handling.
+**PhotoFetcher** is a SwiftUI project that asynchronously loads and displays images in both grid and list formats, fetching data from the Picsum API.
+The app focuses on demonstrating pagination and efficient data fetching with basic local storage features.

 ## Features

-- Asynchronous image loading using a modular architecture.
+- **Asynchronous Image Loading**: Fetches images from an API using a modular architecture.
-- Pagination support for incrementally fetching images.
-- Data fetching from an API with local persistence (e.g., Core Data).
+- **Pagination Support**: Handles loading more images as the user scrolls.
+- **Favorites**: Users can mark photos as favorites using `UserDefaults`.
-- Comprehensive error handling for network and persistence issues.
+- **Error Handling**: Comprehensive error handling for network issues.
-- Uses a repository pattern for better separation of concerns and testability.
+- **Grid and List Views**: Compare grid and list views for image presentation.

 ## Architecture Overview

 The project follows a modular and testable architecture with the use of protocols, dependency injection, and the repository pattern.
-This makes it easy to add features, maintain, and expand.
+This ensures clean separation of concerns, maintainability, and testability.

 ### Key Components:

-1. **PhotosGridViewModel**
+1. **View Models**:
-   - Manages state for loading images from the `PhotoRepository`.
-   - Handles pagination and error handling.
+   - **PhotosGridViewModel** and **PhotosListViewModel**: Manage the state for loading images from the repository.
+Handle pagination and error states.
-   - Exposes necessary state for the `PhotosGridView` to display the data.
+   - **BaseViewModel**: Shared functionality for handling photos and favorites across different views.
+   - **FavoritesManager**: Manages the user's favorite photos stored in `UserDefaults`.

-2. **PhotoRepository**
+2. **PhotoRepository**:
-   - Provides a clean abstraction for fetching photos from either the network or local storage (e.g., Core Data, UserDefaults).
+   - Provides a clean abstraction for fetching photos from either the API or local storage (if available).
+   - Decouples the data source (network or local) from the view models, improving testability.

-3. **DependencyContainer**
+3. **DependencyContainer**:
-   - Centralizes the creation of the services, repository, and ViewModel.
+   - Centralizes the creation of services, repositories, and view models.
-   - Injected into the app and views to ensure proper dependency management.
    - Ensures services are reusable across the app and in SwiftUI previews.

-4. **APIService**
+4. **APIService**:
-   - `APIService`: Handles network requests for fetching data from the API.
+   - Handles network requests for fetching photos from the Picsum API.

-5. **NetworkManager**
-   - Manages all network requests and response validation.
+   - Uses the **NetworkManager** to manage API requests and response validation.

+5. **NetworkManager**:
+   - Manages all network-related operations using `URLSession`.
-   - Encapsulates `URLSession` handling to allow easy swapping for mock sessions during testing.
+   - Handles response validation, error logging, and supports mock sessions for testing.

+6. **Fetching and Persistence**:
+   - **PaginatedFetcher**: Supports paginated fetching of images from the Picsum API.
+   - **FavoritesManager**: Manages the user's favorite photos using `UserDefaults`.

+7. **Views**:
+   - **MainView**: Houses the TabView for switching between grid and list views.
+   - **PhotosGridView** and **PhotosListView**: Display photos using either a grid or list layout.
+   - **Shared Views**: Includes shared UI components like `PhotoCardView`, `PhotoLoaderView`, and `FavoriteToggleButton`.

 ## Future Improvements

-- Reintroduce and enhance the testing strategy.
-- Add more detailed user feedback for error states.
+- Enhance testing coverage for view models and services.
-- Expand local data persistence capabilities with advanced features like caching.
+- Expand local data persistence capabilities.
 - Improve UI for adaptive layouts on iPad.
 - Add support for additional image sources.